 We are always looking for new volunteers.
 If you are interested in helping out please contact Parks Victoria on 13 1963.
 They will be able to put you in touch with us.
 Or contact us directly by email:

 In 1990 Gordon Carter and Bruce Thompson, two Boronia residents who were concerned about the unchecked weed proliferation on Chandlers Hill, approached Parks Victoria and as a result the Chandlers Hill Parkcare Group was formed.

-We normally work every Monday from 9.00 am until 11.30 am.
+We normally work every Monday for 2 1/2 hours from 8.30am (daylight saving) or 9.00am (rest of the year).
 We take a break in January mostly because of the summer heat.